How are flat roofs defined?

 Warm deck roofs also help reduce the risk of condensation build-up, with any water vapour entering the roof having no cold surface on which to settle.

 Flat roofs should be tough, stable and durable.
-Needless to say, it must provide adequate protection against external elements, keep the building’s interior dry and – of course – playing its part in the stability of the building.
+Needless to say, it must provide adequate protection against external elements, keep the building’s interior dry and – of course – plays its part in the stability of the building.

 I’ve heard that flat roofs can fail early, is this the case?